 poems are: I Did Not Choose My Life which SAGE printed for the November 2016 calendar and Ascension and We Unite for International Women’s Day March 2017.

 She received an Honorable mention in Writer’s

 Digest Short Story competition in 2016.
 Dig Deep, the New York Writer’s Coalition online magazine published The Abduction.

 Currently, she’s pursuing her BA in English with a focus on Creative Writing at Southern New Hampshire University.

 When she’s not writing, she volunteers at SAGE midtown’s cyber center and sits on its Advisory Council.
 In May, she will be facilitating a writing group at SAGE Bronx.
 She’s on the Board of Trustees for the Brooklyn Society for Ethical

-Her other interest include: adult coloring books, photography and spirited discussions on events affecting women.
+Her other interests include adult coloring books, photography, and spirited discussions on events affecting women.